 I’m gonna explain it to you.
 Muscle growth requires a lot of factors, and the consumption of protein plays a pivotal role.
 When people take in a higher amount of protein than the body needs, it will build up the muscular tissues and bang!

 Here comes the muscle building.
-After a few months of drinking protein shakes, you may see your muscles being visibly bigger!
+After a few months of drinking PS, you may see your muscles being visibly bigger!

 Types of Protein Powder